The SALSA MLPA Probemix P137 SCN1A is an in vitro diagnostic (IVD)1

 To be used in combination with a SALSA MLPA Reagent Kit and Coffalyser.Net analysis software.

-SCN1A-related seizure disorders include at the severe end of the spectrum Dravet syndrome (DS) and intractable childhood epilepsy with generalized tonic-clonic seizures (ICE-GTC), and at the mild end simple febrile seizures (FS) and generalized epilepsy with febrile seizures plus (GEFS+).
+SCN1A-related seizure disorders include at the severe end of the spectrum DS and intractable childhood epilepsy with generalized tonic-clonic seizures (ICE-GTC), and at the mild end simple febrile seizures (FS) and generalized epilepsy with febrile seizures plus (GEFS+).
 Myoclonic-astatic epilepsy (MAE or Doose syndrome), Lennox-Gastaut syndrome (LGS), infantile spasms, and vaccine-related encephalopathy and seizures are the less commonly observed phenotypes.

 .
 The percentage of cases with de novo